Frequently Asked Questions

 Should I tip my guide?

-All of our guides strive to provide the best experience for our guests.
-Our guides truly are professional and will appreciate any gratuity that they are given if you feel their services have warranted it.
+All of our guides strive to provide the best possible experience for our guests.
+Our guides are true professionals and will appreciate any gratuity that they are given if you feel their services have warranted it.
 Typical gratuities range from 10%-20%.

 What if I’m an beginner angler?

+First timers are welcome!
 A fly out fly fishing trip is high on many of our guest’s bucket lists.
 Our guests come with all levels of fly fishing abilities from beginner anglers to seasoned pros.
-All of our guides are professional casting instructors and will make sure that everyone receives a casting lesson with pro tips throughout the day to ensure you have the trip of a lifetime!
+All of our guides are highly skilled at fly casting instruction and will make sure that everyone receives a casting lesson with pro tips throughout the day to ensure you have the trip of a lifetime!

 What type aircraft do you operate?